 At the touch of a button I am transported from indoor to outdoor pool as the screen lifts and the air temperature drops.
 The contrast of the chilled air, sun on my face and my body immersed in the warm water felt sensational.

 That evening before dinner, I had an 80 minute Regeneration Vernix facial in one of their spa suites.
 It’s by far the best facial I ever had and the results are more or less immediate, making my skin look hydrated and plumper.

 The treatment is especially designed for sensitive, deficient and stressed skin using a recreated vernix formula that repairs skin damage, accelerates epidermal reconstruction and regeneration.

 The spa also offers 7 day wellness programs, private and group yoga, meditation and personal training sessions.

-I finish my treatment just in time to watch the magical sunset from the balcony in the room, overlooking Lake St Moritz, which in January is still frozen as it disappears behind an epic panorama of mountains.
+I finished my treatment just in time to watch the magical sunset from the balcony, overlooking Lake St Moritz, which in January is still frozen as it disappears behind an epic panorama of mountains.

-There’s always a little surprise gift waiting in the room such as (another) box of chocolates, bottle of wine and before bed time a hot water bottle, to keep us extra warm.
+There’s always a little surprise gift waiting in the room, such as (another) box of chocolates, a bottle of wine, and before bedtime a hot water bottle, to keep us extra warm during the cold nights.

 We ate breakfast there the next morning as the residence harp player presided over the dining room.
 It’s a lovely accompaniment to our morning coffee and newspapers.

-My instructor is patient and spends two hours with me, guiding me down the slopes, teaching me how to turn, take sharp bends and snow plough so I don’t fall off the edge of the mountain.
+My instructor was patient and provided me with one to one instruction, guiding me down the slopes, teaching me how to turn, take sharp bends and snow plough so I don’t fall off the edge of the mountain.
 After two hours I am done in and dreaming of being back in the spa again!